dalesnail/themite/README.md

 Arguments have been added to the script here to make for quicker theme swapping.

 - -ttheme and -utheme - This will change the theme for termite(-ttheme) and URXVT(utheme), if you use "Random" a random theme will be chosen.
-Format: 'themite -ttheme <ProfileName>
+Format: 'themite -ttheme "ProfileName"'

 - -list - This will list the available themes, t for termite u for URXVT.
 Eg: "themite -list t"